- This post contains affiliate links. Read more here.

 Consider chews made with potato starch.
 Potato starch is a very flexible material and helps remove plaque and tartar as well as freshens breath.

+Look for quality ingredients and products with a short ingredient list.
 A variety of shapes and sizes keep the treats interesting for your dogs.

 We referred to a list provided by the Veterinary Oral Health Council for some of these products.
-Other products below have been tested by my three hounds, so they’re on the list!
+Other products have been tested by my three hounds, so they’re on the list!

-5 Dental Chew Recommendations
+5 Dog Dental Chew Recommendations

-- Dental Chewz are recognized by the Veterinary Oral Health Council as a product that works effectively to significantly reduce tartar in dogs.
+Dental Chewz are recognized by the Veterinary Oral Health Council as a product that works effectively to significantly reduce tartar in dogs.
 They’re backed by extensive testing at the Purina Pet Care Center.

-- For a dental chew with a unique shape, try Hill’s Prescription Diet Dental Care Chews.
+For a dental chew with a unique shape, try Hill’s Prescription Diet Dental Care Chews.
 The shape works like a toothbrush and dental floss to clean teeth and freshen breath.

-- Zuke’s Z-Bones Dental dog treats are a great dental chew you can travel or hike with, and they’re a fave of my three hounds.
+Zuke’s Z-Bones Dental dog treats are a great dental chew you can travel or hike with, and they’re a fave of my three hounds.
 Available in multiple flavors and sizes.

-- For chews with an abrasive texture, try C.E.T.
+For chews with an abrasive texture, try C.E.T.
 Enzymatic Oral Hygiene Chews for Dogs.
 These chews feature an exclusive Dual-Enzyme System.
 Working with the dog’s chewing action, C.E.T.
 Enzymatic Oral Hygiene Chews reduce plaque and tartar, helping keep teeth clean and breath fresh, even on days when brushing isn’t possible.

-My dogs were recently introduced to the C.E.T.
-Enzymatic Oral Hygiene Chews for Dogs and they love these.
+My dogs were recently introduced to these and they love them.
 They last a long time—and I characterize my three as power chewers.

 Remember, it’s important to supervise your dog after giving them a chew, as sometimes dogs can break off a piece and swallow it.

 The Veterinary Oral Health Council, or VOHC, has a long list of approved products for dog dental care that includes pet foods and toys that go beyond our suggestions here.
 Check it out to see if what you’re currently giving your dogs made the list of products!